rsm23/laragit/README.md

 ### Security

-If you discover a security vulnerability within this package, please send an e-mail to Rahmani Saif at saif@rahmani.site.
+If you discover a security vulnerability within this package, please send an e-mail to Rahmani Saif at rahmani@seifelmoulouk.com .
 All security vulnerabilities will be promptly addressed.

 ### License